X-CASH-official/xcash-dpops/README.md

 # X-CASH Delegated Proof Of Privacy Stake (DPOPS)

+⚠ Alpha: The DPOPS integration is still a work in progress 🏗

 X-CASH DPOPS is a variation of DPOS and DBFT.
 The key features of X-CASH DPOPS are: